gotohellmann/AsciiWars/README.md

 # AsciiWars
 Simple Star Wars Asciimation Player for the ESP8266 + TFT Display

- code by        F. Hellmann  <www.gotohellmann.com>
+Code by        F. Hellmann  <www.gotohellmann.com>
- animation by   S. Jansen    <www.asciimation.co.nz>
+Animation by   S. Jansen    <www.asciimation.co.nz>
- font by        S. Weber     <https://blogfonts.com/picopixel.font>
+Font by        S. Weber     <https://blogfonts.com/picopixel.font>

  This sketch is playing back an ASCII animation of StarWars on a tiny 2.2" LCD Screen.